home-assistant/home-assistant.io/source/_components/insteon.markdown

 [Development Tools] service calls.
 The following services are available:

 - **insteon.add_all_link**: Puts the Insteon Modem (IM) into All-Linking mode.
-The IM can be set as as controller or a responder.
-If the IM is a controler, put the IM into linking mode then press the SET button on the device.
-If the IM is a responer, press the SET button on the device then put the IM into linking mode.
+The IM can be set as a controller or a responder.
+If the IM is a controller, put the IM into linking mode then press the SET button on the device.
+If the IM is a responder, press the SET button on the device then put the IM into linking mode.
 - **insteon.delete_all_link**: Tells the Insteon Modem (IM) to remove an All-Link record from the All-Link Database of the IM and a device.
 Once the IM is set to delete the link, press the SET button on the corresponding device to complete the process.
 - **insteon.load_all_link_database**: Load the All-Link Database for a device.
 WARNING - Loading a device All-Link database may take a LONG time and may need to be repeated to obtain all records.
 - **insteon.print_all_link_database**: Print the All-Link Database for a device.
 Requires that the All-Link Database is loaded first.